 At Manhattan College in New York, the School of Business teamed up with Campus Ministry and Social Action for a Fair Trade pop-up store on campus during Christmastime.
 Manhattan College was the first Fair Trade Certified College in New York City, which means they must carry a certain number of items in their cafeterias and in their bookstore that were produced by farmers and artisans who receive fair wages and can perform their duties in a safe working environment.
 Aileen Farrelly, assistant professor and assistant dean in the School of Business, said, “Fair Trade embodies our Lasallian values, is critical to the College’s mission, and using fair trade products to launch this project helped our students learn about all aspects of running a business.”
 The pop-up store was called Fair Trade Fuel and students were responsible for accounting and financing, marketing and publicity.
 They sold chocolate, crafts, and clothing to their campus community over the course of three days.
 It was so successful that they held another sale around Valentine’s Day, selling Fair Trade chocolate and flowers.

 Bryant University in Rhode Island is becoming known for their Social Change Marketplace, the first student-run program of its kind in the country.
 Local social enterprises are invited each year to participate as vendors selling their products on campus for a day in December.
 The pop-up holiday marketplace encourages conscious consumerism during the gift-giving season, and all products featured have a positive social impact.
-Companies like Honey for Haiti, Prosperity Candle, and Equal Exchange each have their own table set up and talk with students about what makes their products special.
+Companies each have their own table set up and talk with students about what makes their products special.
 Check out their market compilation video from 2017.
-The popularity of the Marketplace on campus inspired a corporate event at Fidelity Investments and the student organizers shared their successes at the Campus Compact National Conference where colleges and universities dedicated to the public purposes of higher education gather to build democracy through civic education and community development.
+The popularity of the Marketplace on campus inspired a corporate event at Fidelity Investments and the student organizers shared their successes at the Campus Compact National Conference where colleges and universities gather to build democracy through community development.

-1- Plan early: For a November or December sale, start planning in October so you can choose the best date and reserve a prime location with lots of foot traffic.
+1- Plan early: For a November or December sale, start planning in October so you can reserve a location with lots of foot traffic and coordinate with vendors or wholesalers.
 Choose a date or a series of dates when people are most likely to shop.
-If planning a sale seems intimidating, start small by reserving a table at an existing gift fair at your college.
+If planning a sale seems intimidating, start small by reserving a table at an existing gift fair.
 You’ll benefit from the excitement that’s already there.

 2- Recruit a strong team: Find volunteers who are interested in social justice but also look for helpers who are studying finances, accounting, sales and marketing.
 Put a call out for help on Facebook and at the school’s Volunteer or Ministries fair.
 Professors are also great mentors to help guide you.